srich36/TodayILearned/README.md

 # Today I Learned (TIL) Documentation

-This repository houses a small suite of tools for the continuos development and deployment of new today I learned notes to my personal notes website - www.seanrichtil.com.
+This repository houses a small suite of tools for the continuous development and deployment of new today I learned notes to my personal notes website - www.seanrichtil.com.

 This repository handles the pipeline converting from markdown to HTML, deploying the static content, and sending invalidation requests to the CDN server upon content updating.